PX4/PX4-user_guide/en/telemetry/holybro_sik_radio.md

 # Holybro Telemetry Radio

-This Holybro [SiK](../telemetry/sik_radio.md) Telemetry Radio is a small, light and inexpensive open source "plug-and-play" radio platform to connect your Autopilot and Ground Station.
+This Holybro [SiK](../telemetry/sik_radio.md) Telemetry Radio is a small, light and inexpensive open source "plug-and-play" radio platform to connect your Autopilot Flight Controller and Ground Station.

 This radio is "plug-and-play" with all flight controller running PX4 with the JST-GH 6 Pin Connector TELEM port ([Pixhawk Connector Standard](https://github.com/pixhawk/Pixhawk-Standards)).
 It provides the easiest ways to setup a telemetry connection between your Autopilot flight controller and a ground station.
 It uses open source firmware which has been specially designed to work well with MAVLink packets and to be integrated with the QGroundControl & PX4 Autopilot.